 - Your residence permit (as soon as you have it)

 The caretaker (Hausmeister) will ask you to fill in and sign a SEPA direct debit authorization (SEPA-Lastschrift) so that the monthly rent can be debited automatically from your bank account.

 If you authorise someone else to pick up your room key, this person will need an authorisation letter from you and a copy of your signed tenancy agreement from the Studierendenwerk as well as a valid passport.

 - In all student dormitories you can only move into your room during the office hours of the respective Hausmeister.
 Regular office hours of the building managers (Hausmeister) are listed in the Welcome Guide or the homepage of the Studierendenwerk Stuttgart.

 - On the first working day of each month, the Hausmeister offices in Vaihingen have extended office hours.
-You can find the exact times in the Einzugsschreiben which will be sent to you via e-mail.
+You can find the exact times in the moving-in letter (Einzugsschreiben) which will be sent to you via e-mail.